microsoft/BotBuilder-Samples/experimental/handoff-library/README.md

 #### Conversation

-`Conversation` is an object of type `ConversationAccount` describing the conversation that has just completed.
+`Conversation` is a REQUIRED field of type `ConversationAccount` describing the conversation that has just completed.
 The `Id` of the conversation MUST be the same as in the HandoffInitiation that initiated the handoff.

 ## Example